IamoBin2162/IamoBin2162.github.io/README.md

     $result2 = stdin.readlines()
     # note that, there is a 's' at the end of readlines !
     # infinitly getting input
-    # because when you are reading stdin, with readlines, this is going to read the lines till the end, but the end for stdin is ^C (i think this is only in Windows), so your program will no finish until ^C
+    # because when you are reading stdin, with readlines, this is going to read the lines till the end, but the end for stdin is ^C (i think this is only in Windows), so your program will not finish until ^C
     puts result2
     # error: result2 is not defined !